NdrAmirHosein/DA-HomeWorks/HomeWrok1/readme.md

-I tried to solve them and code it in c++
+I tried to solve them and code in C++
-First it was so challenging but finally i did it.
+First it was so challenging but finally did it.

-That's a great move for the first step coding with c++.
+That's a great move for the first step coding with C++.